ILIAS-eLearning/ILIAS/src/UI/docu/rules.md

   github.
 The code in the pull request SHOULD obay the rules given in **Interfaces to Factories** and **Interfaces to UI components**.
 The existing unit tests for the UI framework SHOULD pass.
+* You SHOULD only propose one component per PR.
+If it simplifies the discussion and/or makes the PR a lot easier to read and understand, you MAY bundle multiple new components in one PR.
+Note that this implies, that they can only be accepted, if every single one is passes the requirements.
+This might be a potential risk.
 * The new method MUST be backed with a stub implementation down to the methods that represent concrete UI components, where said methods MUST raise ILIAS\UI\NotImplementedException upon call, if the UI component is not already